-In Monte-Cristo the phrases “our/my readers/nos lecteurs” are repeated several times, but Kasap does not translate them.
-Erasing the traces of an intrusive narrator, he uses a heterodiegetic narrative instead.
-Actually, Ottoman readers were very much familiar with the intrusive narrator in nineteenth-century narrative fiction because talkative narrators were one of the dominant characteristics of Tanzimat narratives.
-Writers frequently used a narratee addressed by the narrator and the narratee’s presence in the text is established when the narrator says “reader,” “you,” “my friend,” or “we/us,” as well as when the narrator asks the narratee pseudo or rhetorical questions.
-The function of the narratee in a text is various: he mediates between the narrator and the reader, emphasizes the moral of the story, helps to develop the plot, and characterizes the narrator.
+The phrase “nos lecteurs” (“our readers”) appears several times in Monte-Cristo, but Kasap never translates it, replacing the narrator with a heterodiegetic narrative.
+Nineteenth-century Ottoman readers were very familiar with the intrusive narrator from Tanzimat narratives and writers frequently had the narrator address the reader as “reader,” “you,” “my friend,” or as part of “we/us” when asking the reader ostensible or rhetorical questions.
+The function of reference to the narratee in a text mediates between the narrator and the reader, emphasises the moral of the story, helps to develop the plot, and characterises the narrator.
 This was also the kind of narrator preferred in Karamanlidika novels and short stories, which we observe quite often in Misailidis’ texts and Gavriilidis’ rewritings of Ahmet Mithat.
 It is not clear why Kasap abandons the idea of a talkative narrator and chooses a heterodiegetic one instead.

-e.
-Other Aspects

-In order to make clear which character is speaking, Kasap also includes the character’s name each time s/he speaks and Karamanlidika text uses the same technique.
-Kasap also adds the characters’ actions in parentheses, such as “Danglar (Kadros’un elinden tutarak)” or “Danglar (holding onto Kadros’ arms) (58).
-Another example is “Morel (başını sallayarak)” or/Morel (nodding his head).
-These were perhaps used to help readers to visualize the scene while providing a cue as to who is talking to whom so readers are not confused in a text like this full of characters and dialogue.
+In order to make clear which character is speaking, Kasap also includes characters’ names each time they speak, as does the Karamanlidika text.
+Kasap also adds the characters’ actions in parentheses, such as “Danglar (Kadros’un elinden tutarak)” (“Danglar (holding onto Kadros’ arms).”
+Another example is “Morel (başını sallayarak)” (“Morel (nodding his head”).
+He perhaps did so to help readers visualise the scene while providing a cue as to who is talking to whom so that readers are not confused by a text full of characters and dialogue.

 Monte Hristo: Following in the Footsteps of Teodor Kasap

-The aforementioned features of Kasap’s translation and the comparison in the above tables indicate that Monte Hristo is nearly a faithful transliteration of Kasap’s translation.
-The publishers or unknown translator/s of the text made use of Kasap’s text and transliterated the Turkish in Arabic script into Turkish in Greek script.
-Besides following Kasap’s translation practices, such as the elimination of proper names and classical allusions, they omit culture-bound details and even the intrusive narrator.
-What is surprising is that, to a large extent, the Karamanlidika text repeats the same lofty Ottoman rhetoric of Kasap, thus in many instances including the same compounds composed of Arabic and Persian originated words.
-This can be seen in the excerpt describing Fernand in Table 5.
-Kasap expands the passage by utilizing the compounds such as “istihsal-i mesaiye” and “izhar-ı mafizzamir,” however they are rewritten differently in the Karamanlidika text.
-For instance, “izhar-ı mafizzamir” is written as “izhar-ı mafi el-zamir.”
+The aforementioned features of Kasap’s translation indicate that Monte Hristo is a near faithful transliteration of Kasap’s translation.
+The publishers and/or unknown translator(s) of the text made use of Kasap’s text and transliterated the Turkish from Arabic to Greek script.
+Besides following Kasap’s translation practices, such as the elimination of proper names and classical allusions, they omitted culturally bound details and the intrusive narrator.
+What is surprising is that, to a large extent, the Karamanlidika text features the same lofty Ottoman rhetoric as Kasap’s, thus in many instances including the same compounds composed of Arabic and Persian originated words.
+This can be seen in the excerpt describing Fernand Mondego in Table 5.
+Kasap expands the passage by utilising compounds such as “istihsal-i mesaiye” and “izhar-ı mafizzamir,” though rewritten differently in the Karamanlidika text, with, for instance, “izhar-ı mafizzamir” written as “izhar-ı mafi el-zamir.”

 Table 5: